 Yes.
 About 20% of the AIT students will be Hungarians from the Budapest University of Technology and Economics.
 They will introduce you to the Hungarian lifestyle, and help you see the best of what Budapest has to offer.

 AIT will organize some afternoon and weekend extracurricular activities for you and your classmates.
-Some of these activities (like Orientation Day and a guided tour in Budapest) are offered as a courtesy of AIT, while others (like cultural and sport activities, and excursions within Hungary) will be provided for additional fees.
+Some of these activities (like Orientation Days and a scavenger hunt in Budapest) are offered as a courtesy of AIT, while others (like cultural and sport activities, and excursions within Hungary) will be provided for additional fees.
 You will also have several opportunities to arrange your own trips to surrounding cities and countries on the weekends and during breaks.

 Budapest University of Technology and Economics (BME) will provide credit transfer on behalf of AIT.
 Academic courses will meet twice a week, for two hours per occasion and they require at least the same amount of time for homework.